How To Do a Business Name Search in Maine And Choose a Name For Your LLC

 The vast majority of businesses in Maine are small businesses, and there’s no more popular option for small business formation than the limited liability company.
 And, of course, every LLC needs a name.
 The name should be easy to remember and can tell the world what it is that you do.
 Additionally, it must conform to Maine regulations regarding LLC names, and a key requirement is that it can’t have a name that’s the same as or too similar to a company that’s already doing business in Maine.

-Once you have a name in mind and you want to start your LLC in Maine, you need to make sure that it isn’t already taken.
+Once you have a name in mind and you want to get an LLC in Maine, you need to make sure that it isn’t already taken.
 A business entity search at the Maine Secretary of State website will show you all business names that are the same as or similar to the one you’ve selected.
 If you see your name in the list, you can’t use it.
 If you see a name that’s similar, the state may rule that your name is not distinguishable from the other.
 If so, Maine will reject your Articles of Formation.

 Even if a name close to yours is distinguishable in the eyes of the state, the public may not recognize it as different from yours.
 You might choose to avoid confusion and possible legal hassle by searching a different name.
-Fortunately, a business entity search in Maine is easy, and it’s free.
+Fortunately, a state business search in Maine is easy, and it’s free.

 There are rules about naming an LLC, and they’re spelled out in Maine law.
 Here are some of the highlights: